monsieurbiz/SyliusRichEditorPlugin/TESTING.md

     $ (cd tests/Application && bin/console doctrine:schema:create -e test)
     ```

-To be able to setup the plugin's database, remember to configure you database credentials in `tests/Application/.env` and `tests/Application/.env.test`.
+To be able to setup the plugin's database, remember to configure your database credentials in `tests/Application/.env`
+and `tests/Application/.env.test`.
+You can also add custom configuration in `tests/Application/.env.test.local`.

 ## Usage